What is a Leadership System: Definition?

 Therefore, if routines will determine organizational behavior over time, design them into the leadership system rather than evolve.
 For example, many organizations utilize Lean, Lean Six-Sigma, and Kaizen to improve their internal processes.
 However, they treat these tools as techniques in manufacturing or improving team performance.
 However, these tools’ real power is when they become so routine that anyone knows how to conduct kaizen.
 Furthermore, when every leader and manager is trained in them and can mentor a subordinate through the designed process, they work as intended.

-This definition of a leadership system also recognizes that systems have several attributes.
-When applied to a system of leadership, there are two that three particularly critical.
+This definition of leadership systems also recognizes that systems have several attributes.
+When applied to a system of leadership, three particularly critical.

-1) Systems always create more value than the sum of their parts.
 For example, the basic elements of human DNA are phosphate and sugar.
 Virtually every household kitchen has these elements in a pantry.
-However, the way these elements interact at a molecular level is the foundation of all human life.
+However, the way these elements interact systemically is the foundation of all human life.
 A leadership system does the same.
 A well-designed system can take leaders of average talent and multiply their impact.

-2) Systems always have a measurable output.
 The same is true for a system of leadership.
-However, conventional wisdom suggests financial indicators are a measure of the leadership system.
+However, conventional organizations with average employee engagement usually use financial indicators to measure their leaders.
+In doing so, they fail to capture the performance of the system.
 The reality is different.
 The best measure of the leadership system is the level of engagement of the workforce.
 When the employees are engaged, the financial indicators will take care of themselves.